fallais/hermes/README.md

 ## Configuration file

-The configuration file must be as follow.
+The configuration file must be as follow, it must be provided with `--config` flag.

 ```yaml
 general: